ziggle-ai/.github/profile/README.md

 In the process of adopting an AI model that detects duplicate notices in order to avoid duplicate notice notifications, there was an omission due to unintended use.
 For example, when comparing titles, "Data Engineering May Event" and "Data E1ngineering May Event" tended to be classified into completely different notices.
 To solve this problem, we adopt a similarity measuring system to show how similar the notice is to the existing notice, show existing notice that can be duplicated, and give the user a final choice, if correct, send a notice without a notice, and if not, send a notification.

- Since the AI system requires a GPU, if all elements of the ziggle are monolithically configured, the server tends to go down due to the load of the GPU as soon as the notice writer is crowded.
-Therefore, the load point is clearly separated by operating a separate server for the AI system and adopting a Micro Service Architecture (MSA) method that separates the ziggle FE and traditional BE servers.
-In addition, in order to efficiently operate and monitor each divided server,  we were chose Kubernetes and Gitops methods to automate distribution according to the user load and design to enable stable service operation.
+ Since the AI system requires a GPU, if all elements of the Ziggle are monolithically configured, the server tends to go down due to the load of the GPU as soon as the notice writer is crowded.
+Therefore, the load point is clearly separated by operating a separate server for the AI system and adopting a Micro Service Architecture (MSA) method that separates the Ziggle FE and traditional BE servers.
+In addition, in order to efficiently operate and monitor each divided server,  we chose Kubernetes and Gitops methods to automate distribution according to the user load and design to enable stable service operation.

 # 9. References